ept/blog/src/_posts/2015-11-10-investigatory-powers-bill.md

 problem.
 What if someone succeeds in blackmailing employees of an intelligence agency, or senior civil servants, or a government official?
 If the victim fears for their reputation or repercussions from the release of the sensitive information, the attacker gains power over the victim, which is worrisome if the victim is in a position of power.

-Increasingly, stolen personal information is being used for [politically motivated purposes][doxing].
+Increasingly, stolen personal information is being used for [politically motivated blackmail and intimidation][doxing].
+Even if you personally have never done anything embarrassing, and you have nothing to hide, the fact that other people can be blackmailed is a risk to you if those people have power over you.

 "Give me six lines written by the most honest man in the world, and I will find enough in them to hang him."
 (Origin uncertain, attributed to [Cardinal Richelieu][richelieu].)
 Or, to give a more modern equivalent: "We kill people based on metadata."
 (Former CIA and NSA director [Michael Hayden][metadata].)
-The proposed retention of browsing history creates many new opportunities for potentially embarrassing information to be exposed.

 [talktalk]: http://www.theguardian.com/business/2015/oct/23/talktalk-hacking-crisis-deepens-as-more-details-emerge
 [sql-injection]: https://tommorris.org/posts/9396